WebOfTrustInfo/verifiable-news/sketchpad.md

-Here is a sketch of a verifiable claim with a text-based claim:
+Here is a sketch of a verifiable text-based claim:

 ```json
 {